 It’s worth noting that at this time, bariatric procedures like gastric sleeve and gastric bypass are significantly more effective at triggering and maintaining weight loss.
 In part, this is because the surgical effect of increasing GLP-1 is logarithmically higher than it is with exogenous injections.
 Weight loss surgery is also a permanent solution — provided the patient sustains the necessary lifestyle changes — which is very different than needing weekly intravenous injections indefinitely.

 But there is another, bigger downside to these medications: many of our patients report that they are only available at extremely high cost.
 In fact, these drugs can sometimes cost a patient over $1,000 per month — for many people in need of a weight loss intervention, this is simply unaffordable.

 Because demand for these drugs vastly exceeds supply — even at their high price, Big Pharma can’t get them on shelves fast enough — it is unlikely that these drugs will come down in price any time soon.

 Consider this: after ten months of exogenous treatment via these weight loss drugs, the patient or their insurance company has paid for the equivalent of a gastric sleeve procedure, with the results from the surgery being notably better and longer-lasting.

-The Best Weight Loss Option: Combo Therapy
+Weight Loss Surgery vs Medication: Choosing the Right Option for You – The Best Weight Loss Option: Combo Therapy

 At BMI, we don’t view weight loss surgery and weight loss drugs as either-or options.
 Instead, we believe that whenever possible, the best therapy is combo therapy: weight loss surgery and GLP-1 drug treatment.